Canadian uranium producer Cameco reports quarterly loss

-Canadian uranium producer Cameco Corp (CCO.TO) (CCJ.N) reported a quarterly loss, hurt by a higher impairment charge and weakness in the Canadian dollar and forecast a fall in uranium sales for 2016.
+Feb 5 Canadian uranium producer Cameco Corp reported a quarterly loss, hurt by a higher impairment charge and weakness in the Canadian dollar.

-The company expects 2016 uranium sales to fall up to 5 percent compared with 2015.

-"We are still waiting on a market recovery that was expected to come sooner," Chief Executive Tim Gitzel said in a statement.

 The company reported a net loss of C$10 million ($7.19 million), or 3 Canadian cents per share, attributable to shareholders for the fourth quarter ended Dec.
 31. Cameco had a profit of C$73 million, or 18 Canadian cents per share, in the year-earlier quarter.